modio/modio-docs/public/en-us/web-services/authentication/platform.md

    - [Xbox Live](https://docs.mod.io/partners/xbox/authentication/) ([NDA access required](/platforms/console-sdks/))
    - [Nintendo Switch](https://docs.mod.io/partners/switch/authentication/) ([NDA access required](/platforms/console-sdks/))*

-:::Note
+:::note
-* Currently you cannot sign into the mod.io site using your Apple, Meta Quest or Nintendo Switch account.
+Currently you cannot sign into the mod.io site using your Apple, Meta Quest or Nintendo Switch account.
 This means that if you authenticate players using these methods in-game, those users accounts will be headless and orphaned, unless you provide an optional email during the authentication process.
 Where possible we recommend you give the users the option to provide their email, to offer the most connected UGC user experience in-game and out.
 :::

 ## Email Authentication